Arksine/moonraker/docs/installation.md

     While the `data path` option may be omitted it is recommended that it always be included for new installations.
 This allows Moonraker to differentiate between new and legacy installations.

+!!!
+Warning
+    Moonraker's `--unixsocket` option should not be confused with Klipper's `--api-server` option.
+The `unixsocket` option for Moonraker specifies the path where Moonraker will create a unix domain socket that serves its JSON-RPC API.

 If is necessary to run Moonraker without logging to a file the `-n` option may be used, for example: